markusstocker/LaTeX101/README.md

 ### Hands-on I

-In this first hands-on, we will look at the basic elements of a manuscript.
+In this first hands-on, we look at the basic elements of a manuscript.
 We will write our manuscript using the elsarticle document class.
 You can download the [elsarticle package](http://www.ctan.org/tex-archive/macros/latex/contrib/elsarticle) to your working directory from the [CTAN Comprehensive TeX Archive Network](http://ctan.org), as [zip archive](http://mirrors.ctan.org/macros/latex/contrib/elsarticle.zip).
 Unpack the zip archive, change to the `elsarticle` sub directory, and execute the following command

 ```
 latex elsarticle.ins